3 Words All Children Need To Hear

 From a young age, we all have a moment when someone close to us, either a parent, sibling, or family member, doesn’t love us exactly the way we want to be loved.

 As young people, we don’t have the awareness to see the struggles this person is having individually, so we take it personally.

 The years go by and the school report cards come home and many students are greeted with, “Look at this report card!
 What is wrong with you?”
 You start to think that maybe there is something wrong with you.

 We discover the world of television and we are also subjected to commercials that, for decades, have been sending out these generic messages: Either you are broken and need fixing via their product or service; or do you feel like something is missing in life?

-In what I have observed, more females seem to get love and affections from both parents.
-More fathers seem to be able to hug and show affection to their daughters more than they do with their sons.
+From what I have observed, more females seem to get love and affection from both parents.
+More fathers seem to be able to hug and show affection to their daughters more than they do to their sons.

 Of course, there are exceptions and I have met students who get the love and affection from their father but there is disconnection with their mother.